Civil aviation in India: Airports

 While there are 346 civilian airfields in India – 253 with paved runways and 93 with unpaved runways, only 132 were classified as "airports" as of November 2014.
-Of these, the airports in Delhi, Mumbai, Chennai, Bangalore, Kolkata, Hyderabad, Kochi, Ahmedabad, Jaipur and Pune handle most of the traffic.
+Of these, the airports in Delhi, Mumbai, Chennai, Bengaluru, Kolkata, Hyderabad, Kochi, Ahmedabad, Jaipur and Pune handle most of the traffic.
 The operations of the major airports in India have been privatised over the past five years and this has resulted in better equipped and cleaner airports.
 The terminals have either been refurbished or expanded.

-India also has 33 "ghost airports," which were built in an effort to make air travel more accessible for those in remote regions but are now non-operational due to a lack of demand.
-The Jaisalmer Airport in Rajasthan, for example, was completed in 2013 and was expected to host 300,000 passengers a year but has not seen any commercial flights take off till 2017,After UDAN – RCS scheme Jaisalmer Airport get its first commercial flight to Delhi and till now there are around 5 destination connected through Jaisalmer.
+India also has 33 "ghost airports," which were built in an effort to make air travel more accessible for those in remote regions but became non-operational due to a lack of demand.
+The Jaisalmer Airport in Rajasthan, for example, was completed in 2013 and was expected to host 300,000 passengers a year but did not see any commercial flights take off till 2017.
+After the launch of the UDAN – RCS scheme, Jaisalmer Airport got its first commercial flight to Delhi and till now there are around 5 destination connected through Jaisalmer.